SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 #### Handling missing values
 Missing values are interpolated before doing the preprocessing, this results in those data points being ignored in the model fitting.
+It was unclear if actual missing values could be present in the raw data.

 #### Scaling, transform and augment data